facebookBest Cashback Credit Card Singapore (2023): Here Are The Credit Cards You MUST Own!

 Highest Cashback Credit Cards for Daily Expenses

-However, if you spend more than $600 a month on your credit card, you can earn a bit more cashback with either the DBS Live Fresh Card or the UOB EVOL Card:
+However, if you spend more than $600 a month on your credit card, you can earn a bit more cashback with either the UOB EVOL Card:

-You might be wondering about the OCBC Frank card, which was included last year.
+You might be wondering about the OCBC Frank card, which was included in 2022.

-Unfortunately, it was nerfed pretty heavily as well as before November 2022, online spend and contactless spend had separate cashback caps of $25 each.
+Unfortunately, it was nerfed pretty heavily.
+Before November 2022, online and contactless spending had separate cashback caps of $25 each.

-Now, online spending and contactless spending share the same $25 cap, which, frankly speaking, is a bit mediocre.
+Now, online and contactless spending share the same $25 cap, which, frankly, is a bit mediocre.

-This is why I am considering only the DBS LiveFresh and UOB Evol Card for this article:
+This is why I am considering only the UOB Evol Card for this article:

 8%